The Greatest Guide To Dry Tortugas, Florida

 Saltwater Fishing

 This National Park is an excellent fishing destination.
+It’s the perfect place for fishing enthusiasts.
 People from all over the world come here to fish.
 If you plan on fishing here, be sure to adhere to the guidelines:

-• Private boaters are required to file a boat permit at Garden Key before fishing within the park.
+- Private boaters must file a boat permit at Garden Key before fishing within the park.

-• Florida Saltwater fishing license is required unless you are under the age of 16 or a Florida resident senior over 65.
+- Florida Saltwater fishing license is required unless you are under 16 or a Florida resident senior over 65.

 Snorkel The Reefs Or Scuba Dive

-Florida Keys Reef System, the third largest reef system in the world, is home to Dry Tortugas National Park.
-There is a greater abundance of marine life in the Florida Keys due to the remote location and the easterly flowing gulf current just south of the park.
-It’s an excellent place to snorkel; the water is crystal clear, making visibility great.
+The Florida Keys Reef System, the third largest reef system in the world, is home to Dry Tortugas National Park.
+Due to its remote location and the easterly flowing Gulf current just south of the park, the Florida Keys have a greater abundance of marine life.
+It’s an excellent place to snorkel; the clear water makes visibility great.
+The natural beauty will leave you in awe.

 Kayak or Paddleboard

-The park offers a wide range of trips, depending on your experience level.
+The park offers various trips, depending on your experience level.
 A range of paddles is available, from quick paddles near Garden Key to longer paddles on open water.
-Nearest to Garden Key is Bush Key and Long Key, which are home to thousands of nesting birds in the spring.
+Nearest to Garden Key is Bush Key and Long Key, home to thousands of nesting birds in the spring.
 You can visit these two islands in a few hours if you take a boat trip around them.
 However, you need to bring your vessel.

 Tour Fort Jefferson

-Fort Jefferson is reason alone to make the journey to Dry Tortugas.
+Fort Jefferson is one of the main reasons for the journey to Dry Tortugas.

 The United States of America envisioned building forts from Maine to Texas after the War of 1812.
 The purpose of Fort Jefferson was to protect the southern coastline of the United States and to protect the Mississippi River as a lifeline for commerce.
 As the largest Fort, it was intended to be the most important.
 It took 16 million red bricks to construct Fort Jefferson.

-To warn sailors of the dangers of reefs and shoals surrounding the Dry Tortugas, a lighthouse was built on Garden Key in 1825.
+A lighthouse was built on Garden Key in 1825 to warn sailors of the dangers of reefs and shoals surrounding the Dry Tortugas.
 A bird reserve was established in the area and transferred to the Department of Agriculture in 1908.
-As the first marine area to be designated a national monument, Fort Jefferson National Monument was established by President Franklin Roosevelt on January 4, 1935.
+President Franklin Roosevelt established Fort Jefferson National Monument on January 4, 1935, as the first marine area to be designated a national monument.
 President George Bush signed a bill on October 26, 1992, upgrading the monument to a national park.

 Who was imprisoned at Dry Tortugas?